kidlab/acts_as_nested_interval/README.md

 The modification includes:
   - Remove specific syntax of Ruby 1.9 and make it work in JRuby and Ruby 1.8.x.
-  - Add the options :children_dependent so that we can optionally select the dependency between the parent node and its children nodes.
+  - Add the options :dependent so that we can optionally select the dependency between the parent node and its children nodes.

 ## Install